HPinES-Tech/MEL-Software/README.md

 Download this software [here](https://github.com/HPinES-Tech/MEL-Software/releases/tag/v1.0.0-alpha.2)

 This warning section will be removed once we move onto a stable release.
+Our whole installation guide will soon be in the Wiki section.

 # Installation guide
 - Windows: